dxiao00/Tea-Sales/README.md

 in advance.
 On the other hand, if my model predicts that only a few customers will order tea today, then I would not want to prepare so much tea to minimize waste.

 The main two types of tea are green tea and milk tea.
-Green teas are flavored but every different type uses jasmine tea as a base.
+Green teas are flavored but each different type uses jasmine tea as a base.
 Milk teas come in multiple flavors and the preparation and ingredients are different for each.
 Thus, we want to know the sales for green tea and milk tea separately and the sales for each type of milk tea separately.
 Two separate models were created for this purpose.